EdwardJRoss/skeptric/pooling-proportions-empirical-bayes/index.md

 Brute force searching gives an estimate close to the original parameters.
 It also allows us to plot the distribution easily, with the true value as a point in red.
-Notice that the negative log likelihood increases fast as $$\omega$$ gets far from the true value, but relatively slowly for larger sample strengths.
+Notice that the negative log likelihood increases fast as $\omega$ gets far from the true value, but relatively slowly for larger sample strengths.

 ![Log likelihood of parameters from data](/images/beta_binomial_simulation_logliklihood.png)